Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn clean(ref self: List<T>)
 ```

 ### pop_front

 Removes and returns the first element of the List.The storage is not actually cleared, only the length is decreased by one.
+The value popped can still be accessible using low-level syscalls, but cannot be accessed through the list interface.

+## Returns

-The value popped can still be accessible using low-level syscalls, but cannot be accessed through the list interface. # ReturnsAn `Option<T>` which is `None` if the index is out of bounds, or `Some(value)` if an element was found at the given index, encapsulated in `SyscallResult`.
+An `Option<T>` which is `None` if the index is out of bounds, or `Some(value)` if an element was found at the given index, encapsulated in `SyscallResult`.

 Fully qualified path: `alexandria_storage::list::ListTrait::pop_front`